Microsoft/azure-docs.cs-cz/articles/azure-monitor/platform/agent-windows.md

 ---
-title: Připojit počítače s Windows k Azure Monitor | Microsoft Docs
+title: Connect Windows computers to Azure Monitor | Microsoft Docs
-description: Tento článek popisuje, jak připojit počítače s Windows hostované v jiných cloudech nebo místně, aby se Azure Monitor s agentem Log Analytics pro Windows. ms.service: azure-monitor ms.subservice: logs ms.topic: conceptual
+description: This article describes how to connect Windows computers hosted in other clouds or on-premises to Azure Monitor with the Log Analytics agent for Windows. ms.service: azure-monitor ms.subservice: logs ms.topic: conceptual
 author: MGoedtel
 ms.author: magoedte
 ms.date: 10/07/2019
-ms.openlocfilehash: abe114a989c4ec672d391a7fd7d83341d4c52638
+ms.openlocfilehash: 42183ca7b02ba75b241ee1a83b5a0dc936a8c1c8
-ms.sourcegitcommit: 4c3d6c2657ae714f4a042f2c078cf1b0ad20b3a4
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 10/25/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72932779"
+ms.locfileid: "74420419"
 ---
-# <a name="connect-windows-computers-to-azure-monitor"></a>Připojení počítačů s Windows k Azure Monitor
+# <a name="connect-windows-computers-to-azure-monitor"></a>Connect Windows computers to Azure Monitor

-Aby bylo možné monitorovat a spravovat virtuální počítače nebo fyzické počítače v místním datovém centru nebo jiném cloudovém prostředí pomocí Azure Monitor, je nutné nasadit agenta Log Analytics (také označovaný jako Microsoft Monitoring Agent (MMA)) a nakonfigurovat ho na nahlaste se k jednomu nebo více Log Analytics pracovním prostorům.
-Agent také podporuje Hybrid Runbook Worker role pro Azure Automation.
+In order to monitor and manage virtual machines or physical computers in your local datacenter or other cloud environment with Azure Monitor, you need to deploy the Log Analytics agent (also referred to as the Microsoft Monitoring Agent (MMA)) and configure it to report to one or more Log Analytics workspaces.
+The agent also supports the Hybrid Runbook Worker role for Azure Automation.

-Na monitorovaný počítač se systémem Windows je agent uveden jako služba Microsoft Monitoring Agent.
-Služba Microsoft Monitoring Agent shromažďuje události ze souborů protokolů a protokolu událostí systému Windows, údajů o výkonu a další telemetrie.
-I v případě, že Agent nemůže komunikovat s Azure Monitor IT zprávy, Agent pokračuje v běhu a zařadí shromážděná data do fronty na disk monitorovaného počítače.
-Po obnovení připojení služba Microsoft Monitoring Agent odesílá shromážděná data službě.
+On a monitored Windows computer, the agent is listed as the Microsoft Monitoring Agent service.
+The Microsoft Monitoring Agent service collects events from log files and Windows event log, performance data, and other telemetry.
+Even when the agent is unable to communicate with Azure Monitor it reports to, the agent continues to run and queues the collected data on the disk of the monitored computer.
+When the connection is restored, the Microsoft Monitoring Agent service sends collected data to the service.

-Agent může být nainstalován pomocí jedné z následujících metod.
-Většina instalací používá kombinaci těchto metod k instalaci různých sad počítačů podle potřeby.
-Podrobnosti o použití jednotlivých metod jsou uvedené dále v článku.
+The agent may be installed by using one of the following methods.
+Most installations use a combination of these methods to install different sets of computers, as appropriate.
+Details on using each method are provided later in the article.

-* Ruční instalace Instalační program se ručně spustí na počítači pomocí Průvodce instalací nástroje z příkazového řádku nebo nasazení pomocí existujícího nástroje pro distribuci softwaru.
+* Manual installation.
+Setup is manually run on the computer using the setup wizard, from the command line, or deployed using an existing software distribution tool.
-* Azure Automation konfiguraci požadovaného stavu (DSC).
-Použití DSC v Azure Automation se skriptem pro počítače se systémem Windows, které jsou již ve vašem prostředí nasazeny.
+* Azure Automation Desired State Configuration (DSC).
+Using DSC in Azure Automation with a script for Windows computers already deployed in your environment.
-* PowerShellový skript.
+* PowerShell script.
-* Šablona Správce prostředků pro virtuální počítače, na kterých běží místní Windows, v Azure Stack.
+* Resource Manager template for virtual machines running Windows on-premises in Azure Stack.

 >[!NOTE]
->Azure Security Center (ASC) závisí na Microsoft Monitoring Agent (označuje se taky jako Log Analytics Agent pro Windows) a nainstaluje a nakonfiguruje ho tak, aby se v rámci nasazení nahlásil do pracovního prostoru Log Analytics.
-ASC obsahuje možnost automatického zřizování, která umožňuje automatickou instalaci Log Analyticsho agenta Windows na všech virtuálních počítačích ve vašem předplatném a nakonfiguruje ho, aby se nahlásil do konkrétního pracovního prostoru.
-Další informace o této možnosti najdete v tématu [Povolení automatického zřizování agenta Log Analytics](../../security-center/security-center-enable-data-collection.md#enable-automatic-provisioning-of-the-log-analytics-agent-).
+>Azure Security Center (ASC) depends on the Microsoft Monitoring Agent (also referred to as the Log Analytics Windows agent) and will install and configure it to report to a Log Analytics workspace as part of its deployment.
+ASC includes an automatic provisioning option which enables automatic installation of the Log Analytics Windows agent on all VMs in your subscription and configures it to report to a specific workspace.
+For more information about this option, see [Enable automatic provisioning of Log Analytics agent](../../security-center/security-center-enable-data-collection.md#auto-provision-mma).
 >

-Pokud potřebujete nakonfigurovat agenta tak, aby vydával zprávy do více než jednoho pracovního prostoru, nemůžete to provést při počáteční instalaci, a to až po aktualizaci nastavení z ovládacích panelů nebo PowerShellu, jak je popsáno v tématu [Přidání nebo odebrání pracovního prostoru](agent-manage.md#adding-or-removing-a-workspace).
+If you need to configure the agent to report to more than one workspace, this cannot be performed during initial setup, only afterwards by updating the settings from Control Panel or PowerShell as described in [Adding or removing a workspace](agent-manage.md#adding-or-removing-a-workspace).

 Abyste lépe porozuměli podporované konfiguraci, přečtěte si o [podporovaných operačních systémech Windows](log-analytics-agent.md#supported-windows-operating-systems) a [konfiguraci síťové brány firewall](log-analytics-agent.md#network-firewall-requirements).

 ## <a name="obtain-workspace-id-and-key"></a>Získání ID a klíče pracovního prostoru
-Před instalací agenta Log Analytics pro Windows budete potřebovat ID a klíč pracovního prostoru pro pracovní prostor Log Analytics.
-Tyto informace se vyžadují při instalaci z každé metody instalace, aby bylo možné správně nakonfigurovat agenta, a zajistit, aby mohl úspěšně komunikovat s Azure Monitor v cloudu pro státní správu Azure Commercial a USA.
+Before installing the Log Analytics agent for Windows, you need the workspace ID and key for your Log Analytics workspace.
+This information is required during setup from each installation method to properly configure the agent and ensure it can successfully communicate with Azure Monitor in Azure commercial and US Government cloud.

 1. Na webu Azure Portal klikněte na **Všechny služby**.
 V seznamu prostředků zadejte **Log Analytics**.
 Seznam se průběžně filtruje podle zadávaného textu.
 Vyberte **Log Analytics**.
-2. V seznamu pracovních prostorů Log Analytics vyberte pracovní prostor, do kterého chcete agenta nakonfigurovat.
+2. In your list of Log Analytics workspaces, select the workspace you intend on configuring the agent to report to.
 3. Vyberte **Upřesňující nastavení**.<br><br> ![Upřesňující nastavení Log Analytics](media/agent-windows/log-analytics-advanced-settings-01.png)<br><br>
 4. Vyberte **Připojené zdroje** a pak **Servery Windows**.
-5. Zkopírujte a vložte do svého oblíbeného editoru, **ID pracovního prostoru** a **primární klíč**.
+5. Copy and paste into your favorite editor, the **Workspace ID** and **Primary Key**.

-## <a name="configure-agent-to-use-tls-12"></a>Nakonfigurovat agenta na používání protokolu TLS 1,2
+## <a name="configure-agent-to-use-tls-12"></a>Configure Agent to use TLS 1.2
-Chcete-li nakonfigurovat použití protokolu [TLS 1,2](https://docs.microsoft.com/windows-server/security/tls/tls-registry-settings#tls-12) pro komunikaci mezi agentem Windows a službou Log Analytics, můžete postupovat podle následujících kroků, abyste mohli povolit, aby byl agent nainstalován na virtuálním počítači nebo následně.
+To configure use of the [TLS 1.2](https://docs.microsoft.com/windows-server/security/tls/tls-registry-settings#tls-12) protocol for communication between the Windows agent and the Log Analytics service, you can follow the steps below to enable before the agent is installed on the virtual machine or afterwards.

 >[!NOTE]
->Pokud konfigurujete virtuální počítač s Windows Serverem 2008 SP2 x64 pro použití TLS 1,2, před provedením následujících kroků musíte nejdřív nainstalovat tuto [aktualizaci podpory podepisování kódu SHA-2](https://support.microsoft.com/help/4474419/sha-2-code-signing-support-update) .
+>If you are configuring a VM running Windows Server 2008 SP2 x64 to use TLS 1.2, you first need to install the following [SHA-2 code signing support update](https://support.microsoft.com/help/4474419/sha-2-code-signing-support-update) before performing the steps below.
 >

-1. Vyhledejte následující podklíč registru: **HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols**
+1. Locate the following registry subkey: **HKEY_LOCAL_MACHINE\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols**
-2. Vytvoření podklíče v části **protokoly** pro TLS 1,2 **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1,2**
+2. Create a subkey under **Protocols** for TLS 1.2 **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2**
-3. Vytvořte podklíč **klienta** pod podklíčem protokolu TLS 1,2 verze, který jste vytvořili dříve.
-Například **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2 \ Client**.
+3. Create a **Client** subkey under the TLS 1.2 protocol version subkey you created earlier.
+For example, **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Client**.
-4. V části **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2 \ klient**vytvořte následující hodnoty DWORD:
+4. Create the following DWORD values under **HKLM\System\CurrentControlSet\Control\SecurityProviders\SCHANNEL\Protocols\TLS 1.2\Client**:

-    * **Povoleno** [Value = 1]
+    * **Enabled** [Value = 1]
-    * **DisabledByDefault** [hodnota = 0]
+    * **DisabledByDefault** [Value = 0]

-Nakonfigurujte .NET Framework 4,6 nebo novější, aby podporovaly zabezpečenou kryptografii, protože ve výchozím nastavení je zakázaná.
-[Silná kryptografie](https://docs.microsoft.com/dotnet/framework/network-programming/tls#schusestrongcrypto) používá bezpečnější síťové protokoly jako TLS 1,2 a blokuje protokoly, které nejsou zabezpečené.
+Configure .NET Framework 4.6 or later to support secure cryptography, as by default it is disabled.
+The [strong cryptography](https://docs.microsoft.com/dotnet/framework/network-programming/tls#schusestrongcrypto) uses more secure network protocols like TLS 1.2, and blocks protocols that are not secure.

-1. Vyhledejte následující podklíč registru: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\\.
-NETFramework\v4.0.30319**.
+1. Locate the following registry subkey: **HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\\.NETFramework\v4.0.30319**.
-2. V tomto podklíči vytvořte hodnotu DWORD **do schusestrongcrypto** s hodnotou **1**.
+2. Create the DWORD value **SchUseStrongCrypto** under this subkey with a value of **1**.
-3. Vyhledejte následující podklíč registru: **HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\\.
-NETFramework\v4.0.30319**.
+3. Locate the following registry subkey: **HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Microsoft\\.NETFramework\v4.0.30319**.
-4. V tomto podklíči vytvořte hodnotu DWORD **do schusestrongcrypto** s hodnotou **1**.
+4. Create the DWORD value **SchUseStrongCrypto** under this subkey with a value of **1**.
-5. Restartujte systém, aby se nastavení projevilo.
+5. Restart the system for the settings to take effect.

-## <a name="install-the-agent-using-setup-wizard"></a>Instalace agenta pomocí Průvodce instalací
+## <a name="install-the-agent-using-setup-wizard"></a>Install the agent using setup wizard
-Následující postup nainstaluje a nakonfiguruje agenta Log Analytics v Azure a Azure Government cloudu pomocí Průvodce instalací agenta v počítači.
-Pokud se chcete dozvědět, jak nakonfigurovat agenta tak, aby se také nahlásil do System Center Operations Manager skupiny pro správu, přečtěte si téma [nasazení agenta Operations Manager pomocí Průvodce instalací agenta](https://docs.microsoft.com/system-center/scom/manage-deploy-windows-agent-manually#to-deploy-the-operations-manager-agent-with-the-agent-setup-wizard).
+The following steps install and configure the Log Analytics agent in Azure and Azure Government cloud by using the setup wizard for the agent on your computer.
+If you want to learn how to configure the agent to also report to a System Center Operations Manager management group, see [deploy the Operations Manager agent with the Agent Setup Wizard](https://docs.microsoft.com/system-center/scom/manage-deploy-windows-agent-manually#to-deploy-the-operations-manager-agent-with-the-agent-setup-wizard).

-1. V pracovním prostoru Log Analytics klikněte na stránce **Windows servery** , na kterou jste přešli na předchozí, vyberte příslušnou verzi **agenta pro Windows** ke stažení, která se má stáhnout v závislosti na architektuře procesoru operačního systému Windows.
+1. In your Log Analytics workspace, from the **Windows Servers** page you navigated to earlier, select the appropriate **Download Windows Agent** version to download depending on the processor architecture of the Windows operating system.
 2. Spusťte instalační program a nainstalujte agenta na svém počítači.
 2. Na **úvodní** stránce klikněte na **Další**.
 3. Na stránce **Licenční podmínky** si přečtěte licenční podmínky a pak klikněte na **Souhlasím**.